 \section{Discussion}

-As shown in Tables \ref{tab:twifil_sentiment} and \ref{tab:twifil_emotion}, DziriBERT outperforms all current multilingual, standard Arabic, and dialectal Arabic models on both datasets.
-It is closely followed by MARBERT, which has been specifically pre-trained on multiple Arabic dialects.
-Then comes QARiB, which has been pre-trained on both standard Arabic and dialectal Arabic (also several dialects).
-The difference with the remaining models is more important.
+As shown in Table \ref{tab:twifil_dataset}, DziriBERT and MARBERT \cite{marbert} achieved the best results on the Twifil datasets (which are mainly composed of Arabic script).
+These two models, which are both pre-trained on tweets, yielded better results than all other multilingual, standard Arabic, and dialectal Arabic models.
+However, DziriBERT yielded much better results on the Narabizi datasets (which are exclusively composed of Roman script) as shown in Tables \ref{tab:twifil_dataset} and \ref{tab:narabizi_dataset}.
+MARBERT is again in the second position but the difference with DziriBERT is much more important (+5.5\% in sentiment accuracy and +13.8\% in topic classification).

-Our experiments confirm that pre-training a dedicated model for a given dialect on a small training set may give better results than pre-training a multi-dialectal model on much more data.
-In fact, MARBERT has been trained on 128 GB of text (almost x1000 times larger than our pre-training corpus).
-However, it has been trained all Arabic dialects which can be separated into +20 different groups, that vary from one region / country to another \cite{pan}.
-The same sentence may have different meanings according to the dialect spoken in each region.
-Therefore, we believe that the same sentence should have different representations according to the considered dialect.
+An error analysis step revealed that the Twifil datasets contain several entries that are not written in Algerian Arabic.
+DziriBERT tends to fail more often than MARBERT on documents that are written in standard Arabic or in other Arabic dialects, which may also explain the good results obtained by MARBERT on Twifil.
+Overall, our experiments have shown that DziriBERT can yield very good results despite the size of its pre-training dataset.
+For example, MARBERT has been trained on 128 GB of text (almost x1000 times larger than our pre-training corpus).
+Still, DziriBERT is at least as good as MARBERT on the Algerian dialect and even much better when dealing with Roman characters.

-Furthermore, pre-training a mono-dialectal model allows to safely reduce the number of entries in the vocabulary and therefore reduce the total number of parameters.
-Indeed, the embedding layer concentrates most of the model parameters especially in the case of multilingual transformers \cite{abdaoui}.
-Therefore, reducing the number of embeddings should have a significant impact on the final model size (which should facilitate its deployment on Public Cloud Platforms\footnote{Most Cloud Platforms limit the model size to 500 MB.}).
+Furthermore, DziriBERT's vocabulary contains a relatively small number of tokens when compared to the other baselines.
+Since the embedding layer concentrates most of the model parameters \cite{abdaoui}, reducing the number of tokens should have a significant impact on the final model size (which should facilitate its deployment on Public Cloud Platforms).
 Table~\ref{tab:size} presents the vocabulary length, the total number of parameters, and the final size on disk for all models studied here.
-As expected, even if all models share the same architecture (12 encoders, 12 heads, and 768 hidden dimensions), the total number of parameters varies from 110 Million to 278 Million.
-With its 50k vocabulary, DziriBERT is therefore one the smallest models studied here.
+As expected, even if all models share the same architecture (12 encoders, 12 attention heads, and 768 hidden dimensions), the total number of parameters varies from 110 Million to 278 Million.
+With its 50k vocabulary, DziriBERT is therefore one of the smallest models studied here.